“Business owners can’t write persuasive copy.”

 Did that statement upset you?
 Good.
 Because it’s completely untrue.

-Now I’ll be the first to admit that professional copywriters are good at what they do.
-But if you want words that work — words that sell and grow your business — you don’t actually need any formal training.
+Now we’ll be the first to admit that professional copywriters are good at what they do.
+But if you want killer copy — words that sell and grow your business — you don’t actually need any formal training.

 Good storytelling is the key to copy that works.
-As a StoryBrand Certified Guide, I believe that whole-heartedly.
-And I don’t just believe it because Donald Miller says so.
+As StoryBrand Certified marketing agency, we believe that wholeheartedly.
+And we don’t just believe it because Donald Miller says so.
 It’s backed by science.